Mark-cyber-lab/Terminal_Dungeon/README.md

 | 🐲 Kobold | Tough enemy | Enemies | Stronger variant of enemy, requires special command | Use `sudo rm <kobold>` (simulated) to defeat |
 | 🧙 Wizard | Deciphers scrolls | Ally | Provides guidance and unlocks new features when given scrolls | Deliver hidden scrolls using `mv <scroll> ./wizard/` |

+#### Enemy Damage Rules:

+- You take damage if you are in the same folder with an enemy and type a wrong command.

+- After deleting one enemy, the remaining enemies in the folder automatically deduct their damage from your health.

+- Damage values (base HP = 100):

+  - Goblins = 5 per unit

+  - Kobolds = 10 per unit

+#### Notes:

+- Players can handle multiple .mob files simultaneously.

+- Each enemy type has a different damage value and acts independently in the same folder.

 ---

 ### 2. Items